 Regular HEAP:

-The Ohio Department of Development and Direction Home Akron Canton Area Agency on Aging and Disabilities want to remind senior citizens in Ohio that assistance is available to help with their home energy bills.
 The Home Energy Assistance Program (HEAP) helps Ohioans at or below 175 percent of the federal poverty guidelines pay their heating bills.

 HEAP benefits are applied to an individual’s energy bill after January 1st.
 Applications for the HEAP program must be received by May 31, 2023.